yuchen1024/Kunlun/README.md

 ## Evolution and Updates Log

    * 20210827: post the initial version, mainly consists of wrapper class for BIGNUM* and EC_Point*
-   * 20210925: shift twisted elgamal, sigma protocols, bulletproofs, and ADCT to Kunlun
+   * 20210925: shift twisted elgamal, sigma protocols, bulletproofs, and adcp to Kunlun
    * 20211011: feed my first grammer sugar "namespace" to Kunlun, add OT primitive

 ---

-## Demo with Test Cases of ADCT
+## Demo with Test Cases of adcp

 set the range size = $[0, 2^\ell = 2^{32}-1 = 4294967295]$

-### Flow of ADCT_Demo
+### Flow of adcp_Demo

    1. run <font color=blue>Setup:</font> to build up the system, generating system-wide parameters and store them in "common.para"
    2. run <font color=blue>Create_Account</font> to create accounts for Alice ($m_1$) and Bob ($m_2$);